Suman18feb/Arterial_study_area_creation/README.md

 # Arterial_study_area_creation
-It will take the urban edge as input and create the arterial study area grid.
+the script will take the urban edge as input and create the arterial study area grid.
+It uses arcpy